urbit/docs/docs/hoon/syntax.md

 Given an ugly or complex problem, lapidary naming is a liability, no matter the excellence of the programmer.
 When in doubt, use long names and/or kebab-case.

+## Freedom

+If you came all this way to learn how to write apps, you're all set.
+This is about all you need to know to start getting your hands dirty.
+Refer back here or to the [standard library](/hoon/library) when needed, but for now, move on to [Arvo](/arvo) to continue learning.

+If, however, good enough is *not* enough, feel free to dive deeper: